 While this rule is only in the proposal stages, it could signal a shift in the trucking industry which has notoriously fought against safety measures in the past.

-Have You Been Injured and In Need of a Truck Accident Lawyer?
+Have You Ever Need of a Truck Accident Lawyer?